degeneratehyperbola/NEPS/README.md

 ![SCREENSHOT](https://raw.githubusercontent.com/degeneratehyperbola/NEPS/master/menu_neps.png)

 # NEPS O_O
-This software is optimized as far as I was able to keep it clean.
+This cheat is optimized as far as I was able to keep it clean.
 As a proud owner of a 2013 thinkpad, I think I did a so-far-so-good job at making anyone's CS:GO experience with NEPS, at least, not as stuttery and laggy.

 # How to use NEPS?